lgbaixauli/mastostatus/README.md

 5. Use your favourite scheduling method to set `status.sh` to run every minute.
 For example, add  `* * * * * /home/user_name/mastostatus/status.sh 2>&1 | /usr/bin/logger -t MASTOSTATUS` in
    `crontab -e`.
 The system and error log will be in `/var/log/syslog`.
-   Don't forgot the execution privilegies `chmod +x info.sh`.
+   Don't forgot the execution privilegies `chmod +x status.sh`.
    Don't forgot update the user_name in `status.sh`